ecw4001/B37VB---Edinburgh---Praxis-Game-Project-Ethan-Wu/README.md

 The player controls a square and must jump over incoming obstacles.
 The game continues until the player hits an obstacle.
 The score increases when obstacles are passed, and the high score is shown on the ending screen.

-## Controls

-- **ENTER/SPACE** - start the game
-- **SPACE/UP ARROW** - jump
-- **ENTER/SPACE** on the ending screen - play again

-## Rules of the Game

-- Press **ENTER** to start from the title screen.
-- The square must jump over obstacles coming from the right side of the screen.
-- Each obstacle passed increases the score.
-- If the square collides with an obstacle, the game ends.
-- The ending screen displays the score and high score.
-- The player can then press a key to play again.

 ## Project Files

 - `CMakeLists.txt` - main CMake build file